boomlinde/gopher/README.md

 `gopher` reads `.head` files in its directories to produce page headers.
 These contain gopher selectors.
 The selectors only have to be partially written, and the server will fill missing columns with dummy data.
-This can be used to create a header for a file listing, or to produce an arbitrary Gopher page.
+This can be used to create a header for a file listing.

+It also reads `.dir` files.
+These are like `.head` files in that they contain partial selectors.
+However, when present, they will replace the default directory listing altogether.
+Instead, in a `.dir` file, a selector with the item type "{" and display string "DIR}" will be replaced by a listing of the current directory.

+File names starting with "." won't be listed in the default listing, but will still be accessible if selected by a client.

 HTTP
 ----